shahbaz-ali/miniBRS/docs/installation.md

             ~$ airflow scheduler

-**Important Notes :**
+**Important Notes:**

 1. The Manual Installation makes use of `SQLite` database, This is not recommended for production purpose
 2. In order to change the database you need to change a configuration value for `sql_alchemy_conn` in the `airflow.cfg` file present in the `miniBRS` project folder.
-This key `sql_alchemy_conn` take `SQLAlchemy` connection string as argument you can find a link in the references to tweak these settings.
+This key `sql_alchemy_conn` take `SQLAlchemy` connection string as an argument you can find a link in the references to tweak these settings.

-3. Also Manual Installation does not speak about installation of `miniBRS` as a service, This is something which installer does.
+3. Also, Manual Installation does not speak about the installation of `miniBRS` as a service, This is something which installer does.
 But if you need to install `miniBRS` as a service don't forget to check references link for your help.

 ## References